Syrians in Lebanon: Syrian refugees in Lebanon

 Lebanon maintains its position as not being a state for refugees despite the Palestinian and Armenians residing in the country as displaced individuals.
 Syrians seeking shelter have been met with a "no camp" policy from the government which lead them to rent cheap land and even rooms in previously existing Palestinian refugee camps.

-The large majority of Syrian refugees in Lebanon are Sunni Muslims.

 Resolution

 Returning to Syria

 With Bashar al-Assad regaining support and control, refugees have begun returning to Syria, both individually and with the aid of Damascus.
 Lebanon urges refugees to return to Syria, claiming that they are unable to accommodate 25% of its population in refugees.
 The UNHCR advises against the return of Syrian refugees under the circumstances in Syria, this was responded to by a freeze on residency applications for UNHCR staff This approach has led to the argument that Lebanon is beginning to 'force' refugees back to Syria despite the potential danger of doing so.

+In 2024, Lebanese Prime Minister Najib Mikati stated that "most" Syrians should be repatriated to safe zones within Syria.
+The Interior Minister, Bassam Mawlawi, urged for a cap on the number of Syrians in the country, Foreign Minister Abdallah Bou Habib stated that the "crisis of Syrian migrants has spiralled out of control".